fooplugins/foogallery/README.txt

 [View the FooGallery Homepage & DEMO](http://foo.gallery/)

-**Major changes in 1.4.1!**

-There have been major updates to the gallery templates in v1.4.1.
-If you have updated, please test your galleries.

 **PHP 7 Compatible**

 FooGallery has been tried and tested on servers running PHP 7.